- Advantages of Blockchain for health data

 Many people have heard a lot about the blockchain in frames of a cryptocurrency called Bitcoin; however, it can have a much wider use than a simple payment method, including various industries.
 So, how does blockchain actually work in the healthcare industry?

-Data collected from IoT devices (Internet of Things) or monitoring systems; and,
+- Data collected from IoT devices (Internet of Things) or monitoring systems

 Secure information sharing methods, which allow both healthcare providers and their covered entities to verify the correctness of data, are crucial for ensuring proper medical services.
 This is where blockchain comes in useful, as one of its main advantages is data integrity.
 When information is recorded and encrypted, it becomes impossible to change or remove.

-Reduce audit expenses and ensure regulatory compliance; and,
+- Reduce audit expenses and ensure regulatory compliance

 According to the survey mentioned above, the main reason why medical organizations hesitate to use blockchain is the lack of knowledge around this technology.
 A quarter of respondents are still at the stage of education and exploration, which is why responsible state organizations should make the corresponding information more widespread among caregivers.
 Healthcare providers suppose that this technology must pass several milestones before any adoption is possible, including: